 The Glasgow bypass opened to traffic in 1993 as the new alignment of both SR 896 and U.S. 301 south from U.S. 40 (Pulaski Highway).
 The expressway, and the associated expansion of SR 896 north and south, were constructed in place of a long planned freeway for U.S. 301 between Middletown and Interstate 95.
 Interchanges were planned along the SR 896 corridor at U.S. 40, Old Baltimore Pike, and Porter Road, but dropped due to community opposition.
 However, an interchange will be built at SR 896 and U.S. 40 after all due to substantial traffic congestion and safety needs.

 A number of changes were approved for the city of Newark in Fall of 2013.
-Of those, the overlaps of SR 2 with SR 4 and 896 along Christina Parkway and SR 2 Business along side SR 896 on Elkton Road were eliminated.
-SR 896 now travels Elkton Road, and the portion renamed to South Main Street, solo from SR 4 to the north/south separation with SR 273.
+Of those, the overlaps of SR 2 with SR 4/896 along Christina Parkway and SR 2 Business along side SR 896 on Elkton Road / S Main Street were eliminated.
+SR 896 travels Elkton Road, and the portion renamed to South Main Street, solo from SR 4 to the north/south separation with SR 273.

 Delaware State Route 896 - 2015 Annual Average Daily Traffic (AADT)